Skip to main content

 European Online Retail Platform

-Designed and operated a Kubernetes-based cloud platform for a large European e-commerce organisation, hosting high-traffic web and backend services.
+Designed and evolved a Kubernetes-based cloud platform for a large European e-commerce organisation, enabling teams to build and operate services at scale.

-• Reduced cloud spend by ~20% through rightsizing, cleanup and autoscaling improvements.
+• Reduced cloud spend by ~20% through FinOps practices and platform optimisation.

 Online Auctions & Automotive Platform

-• Helped drive cloud migration and containerisation efforts.
+• Led cloud migration and containerisation initiatives, reducing operational toil across teams.

 Foodservice & Supply Chain Technology